-Transfer of Waiting List If converted under RAD, applicants on Home Forward's public housing site-based anticipating a decision to be made by HUD.
+Transfer of Waiting List If converted under RAD, applicants on Home Forward's public housing site-based waiting list for Medallion Apartments will be moved onto a Home Forward project based voucher site-based waiting list for Medallion Apartments.
+The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Medallion Apartments.
+If approved for Section 18 Home Forward will not pursue RAD conversion for Medallion anticipating a decision to be made by HUD.
 If approved for Section 18 Home Forward will not pursue RAD conversion for Medallion Apartments.
 CHAP awarded in October